Festivals & Events

 An eclectic rock festival during Golden Week

 Arabaki Rock Fest is Tohoku's largest annual rock music festival.
-The two-day event held during Golden Week (late april-early may) at Eco Camp Michinoku has eight stages, 80 bands, and up to 30,000 fans.
+The two-day event held during Golden Week (late april-early may) at Eco Camp Michinoku features bands performing on multiple stages.

 How to Get There

 Arabaki Rock Fest is located outside Sendai at the Eco Camp Michinoku in Shibata Town.
 It can be reached by train plus free shuttle bus or by car.

 Take advantage of the free shuttle service from Sendai Station or Ogawara Station in southern Miyagi to reach the festival site in 40 to 50 minutes.

 If you are driving, you must purchase a parking ticket in advance.
 Keep in mind that besides parking lot one, other areas are far from the venue and require waiting for the shuttle.